1.1. General presentation of the judicial organisation and position of the administrative jurisdictional order

 Most appointed permanent judges in the various courts have followed the career described above.
 Judges may also be recruited among, for example, lawyers, academics or public prosecutors.

-Independence of judges are found mainly in the Swedish Constitution.
+The independance of the judiciarly is principally regulated in the Swedish Constitution.
 As briefly described above, no public authority, nor the Parliament or the Government, can determine how a judge shall adjudicate or apply a legal rule in a particular case.
 Furthermore, no judicial or administrative function can be performed by the Parliament unless provided for by the Constitution or the Parliament Act (which regulates the internal work and inner life of the Parliament).

 Statutory obligations by which the judges are bound are mainly found in the Constitution and in codes of judicial procedure for general and administrative courts.
 There is however no specific code of conduct for judges adopted in Sweden.
 The Parliamentary Ombudsmen and the Chancellor of Justice supervise all civil servants, including judges.